jedrus2000/totra/README.md

 With TopTracker web page, to know such information I had to: login to web page, click on date range, export activities to csv, open spreadsheet software and import this csv, and then sum.
-With this you can just:
+With this tool I can just:

 `totra how_much_hours --workers="Andrzej Bargański" --from=Monday -l my@login.com -p mypassword`